cmendible/cmendible.github.io/_posts/2017-03-02-create-a-class-with-net-core-and-roslyn.md

 ## 3. Replace the contents of Program.cs
 ---
 The **CreateClass** method is where the magic occurs.
-Each relevant line is explained to help you understand each step.</p>
+Each relevant line is explained to help you understand each step.

 ``` csharp
 using System;